 The position of known sites will be shown on the final profiles.
 Such areas shall be marked as no go areas.
 Artefacts shall not be removed under any circumstances.
+No dolomite, breccia or stomatolites may be removed or disturbed without the required permits from SAHRA.
 Any destruction of a site can only be allowed once a permit is obtained and the site has been mapped and noted.
-The permit must be obtained from the National Museum.
+Permits shall be obtained from the South African Heritage Resources Association (SAHRA) should the proposed line affect any world heritage sites or if any sites are to be destroyed or altered.